-Connect a source of component analog video to the top BNCs labeled ANALOG IN.
-If there is sync on the Y/G channel, there is no need to connect anything to the SYNC input.
-Connect a reference black signal to the REF IN BNC (+S option only).
+Connect a source of HD component analog video to the top BNCs labeled ANALOG IN.
+Most high definition video has sync on the Y/G channel, so there is no need to connect anything to the SYNC input.
+However, if the analog video does not have tri-level sync, you may supply a reference signal to the SYNC input.
+It must be either tri-level or bi-level sync of the same frame rate as the input video.
+If line synchronization is desired, connect a reference signal to the REF IN BNC.
 Alternatively, if you have a 7700FR-G frame, this card can be configured to accept one of the reference signals provided to the frame.
-Converted video with embedded audio and EDH encoding is available on the SDI OUT BNCs.
-Composite analog video with text and audio bar graphs are available on the MON OUT output BNC, or after the card has been configured, this may be an additional SDI output.
+Converted video with embedded audio (on analog versions) is available on the SDI OUT BNCs.
+Composite analog video with text and audio bar graphs are available on the MON OUT output BNC, or after the card has been configured, this may be an additional HD SDI output.
 If the card is not present or the power is off, there will be nothing on any of the outputs.